 In May the deadline expired for companies interested in submitting bids for the awarding of concessions for the exploration and production of oil and gas on the Montenegrin coast.
 Which companies applied, how much money can Montenegro expect annually from this area and when will exploitation begin?

-– With great satisfaction I can say that the public call for proposals for the awarding of the contract on concessions for the production of hydrocarbons in offshore Montenegro, which was open until 15th May, attracted applications from six companies that submitted three bids.
-These are companies from the U.S., Austria, Italy, Russia, Greece and the UK, which had combined revenues in 2013 of over $70 billion, profit of over $10 billion and together they have operations in over 80 countries worldwide.
+– With great satisfaction, I can say that the public call for proposals for the awarding of the contract on concessions for the production of hydrocarbons in offshore Montenegro, which was open until 15th May, attracted applications from six companies that submitted three bids.
+These are companies from the U.S., Austria, Italy, Russia, Greece and the UK, which had combined revenues in 2013 of over $70 billion, a profit of over $10 billion and together they have operations in over 80 countries worldwide.

 Considering the global nature of this business, as well as global references of these companies, we can say that the first phase was completed successfully and that the Montenegrin institutional system in the oil and gas sector passed its exam.
 The expectations are that the government will choose a partner, or several, for the awarding of the concession by the end of the year.
 Theoretically, they could all be awarded the concession.

 The state’s interest is the efficient use of resources which we all hope exist.
-I will remind you that the tender specified 13 blocks of a total area of 3,191 square kilometres and with this project Montenegro has positioned itself as the first country in the Balkans to launch such an endeavour.
+I will remind you that the tender specified 13 blocks of a total area of 3,191 square kilometres and with this project, Montenegro has positioned itself as the first country in the Balkans to launch such an endeavour.

 It is also important to note that the Government of Montenegro, with the adoption of a set of laws and regulations, completed most of the regulations in this area.
 When it comes to the income Montenegro will have from this endeavour, it is tough to talk about money, but we can talk about percentages.
 We have defined the scope of state intervention and all told the state should get 60 to 70 per cent of the total profits of the concessionaire.
-Through the fiscal policy it is envisaged that these are not budget funds, but rather the majority of revenues from oil (80 per cent) will be directed to the petroleum fund, like Norway does.
+Through the fiscal policy it is envisaged that these are not budget funds, but rather the majority of revenues from oil (80 per cent) will be directed to the petroleum fund as Norway does.

 What is the significance of the IAP project for Montenegro and what does the Montenegrin Government expect from its implementation?

-– It is known that, unlike the rest of Europe, in our country there is no gas infrastructure and the gas market is very limited.
+– It is known that, unlike the rest of Europe, in our country, there is no gas infrastructure and the gas market is very limited.
 The intention of the EU is to carry out gasification of the whole region, because natural gas, due to its characteristics, is slowly but surely becoming the number one energy source, primarily because of the low price, but also the fact that this energy does not adversely affect the environment.

 Montenegro, with 600,000 inhabitants and very little demand for gas, cannot itself be a target for the gasification of a large gas company.
-Instead our only chance is to find ourselves on the route of an international gas pipeline.
+Instead, our only chance is to find ourselves on the route of an international gas pipeline.
 In this sense, the decision of the Shah Deniz Group, operator of the largest gas deposits in the Caspian Sea, for this energy resource to be transported via TAP and IAP, as one of its branches in Europe, is a great chance for Montenegro, because there is a realistic prospect that natural gas will come to us and thereby reduce our dependence on other energy sources.

 The final version of the IAP Feasibility Study is over and it is also important to point out that Montenegro, under the auspices of the 10th round of the WBIF (Western Balkan Investment Framework) received a grant in the amount of €550,000 for the creation of the Master Plan for the Gasification of Montenegro, which will be done by the end of this year.